tlienart/Franklin.jl/docs/extras/lunr.md

 \toc\skipline

-[`lunr.js`](https://lunrjs.com/) is a neat little Javascript library that allows to equip your website with a search functionality fairly easily.
+[`lunr.js`](https://lunrjs.com/) is a neat little Javascript library that equips your website with a search functionality fairly easily.

 The steps below show a simple way of doing this matching what is done on this website.
 Once it's working, you might want to adjust the `build_index.js` and/or the `lunrclient.js` to match your needs.

 ## Pre-requisites